World reacts to shooting at White House correspondents’ dinner

 Australia

-Prime Minister Antony Albanese also applauded the US Secret Service and other law enforcement “for their swift action”.
+Prime Minister Antony Albanese applauded the US Secret Service and other law enforcement “for their swift action”.

 “I am pleased to hear the President and the First Lady, along with all attendees at the White House Correspondents’ Dinner, are safe,” he said.